-On August 3, 2022, the Company entered into a new gold concentrate offtake agreement (the "Ocean Partners Offtake Agreement") with Ocean Partners UK Limited ("Ocean Partners") which included providing the Company with an unsecured \$3,000,000 short-tern revolving credit facility bearing interest at US\$ 3-month LIBOR (or CME Term SOFR) plus 7.5% ("Ocean Partners Facility").
-Interest and principal for the Ocean Partners Facility will be repaid against deliveries of gold concentrate or cash by the Company to Ocean Partners under the Ocean Partners Offtake Agreement.
+On August 3, 2022, the Company entered into an agreement with Ocean Partners UK Limited ("Ocean Partners") which provided the Company with an unsecured \$3,000,000 short-tern revolving credit facility bearing interest at US\$ 3-month LIBOR (or CME Term SOFR) plus 7.5% ("Ocean Partners Facility").
+Once a drawdown under the Ocean Partners Facility is repaid, such amount can subsequently be redrawn.
+Interest and principal for the Ocean Partners Facility can be repaid against deliveries of gold concentrate valued at market rate or cash by the Company to Ocean Partners under the relevant agreement.
 The Company can elect to repay the full principal amount outstanding under the Ocean Partners Facility and any accrued interest without any penalty with two weeks of advance notice.
-Once a drawdown under the Ocean Partners Facility is repaid, such amount can subsequently be redrawn.
+During the year ended December 31, 2024 the interest on the Ocean Partners Facility increased to US\$ 3-month LIBOR (or CME Term SOFR) plus 9.5%.
+As at December 31, 2024, \$2.25 million of the Ocean Partners facility remained outstanding.

-Short-term Loan Note
+Dantinor Loan Note

-On March 29, 2023, the Company entered into a loan agreement with Dantinor SA with respect to a term loan facility of up to \$1,000,000, with a maturity date of March 29, 2024, extendable by a further six months upon satisfaction of certain conditions.
-The loan bears an interest rate of 6% per annum and has a redemption premium of between 50% and 100%.
-The loan is secured against all of the issued and outstanding shares of Summit Gold Corporation. \$1,000,000 of the facility had been drawn as of the date of this MD&A.
+On March 29, 2023 the Company entered into a loan agreement with Dantinor SA with respect to a term loan facility for \$1,000,000 with a maturity date of March 29, 2024.
+On March 27, 2024, the maturity was extended to March 29, 2025 and then on November 29, 2024 the maturity was further extended to March 29, 2026.
+The loan bears an interest rate of 6% per annum and has a redemption premium of 100%.
+The loan is secured against all of the issued and outstanding shares of Summit Gold Corporation.